 The data was shared with other researchers through a global data-sharing platform for all influenza viruses and the coronavirus causing COVID-19.

 Computer modelling helped the team track the global spread of the virus and showed two independent virus introductions to Brazil, from travel through Europe.

-The CADDE team, comprising UK and Brazilian researchers, tracked the virus’s spread into five regions and confirmed local transmission in six states by March 2020.
+The CADDE scientists then tracked the virus’s spread into five regions and confirmed local transmission in six states by the end of March 2020.

 Travel data helps estimate COVID-19 importations

-The researchers at CADDE estimated the amount of people entering the country with COVID-19 based on travel data.
+The researchers at CADDE estimated the number of people entering the country with COVID-19 based on travel data.
 This estimation was called ‘COVID-19 importations’.

 Brazil’s economy is heavily based on tourism, so COVID-19 importations were a major concern for the efforts in Brazil.

 Between February and March 2019, Brazil received almost 1 million international passengers from around the world.
 São Paulo, the largest city in the country, was the final destination of nearly half the people arriving in Brazil, followed by Rio de Janeiro and Belo Horizonte.

 In 2019, more than half of the international passengers started their journey in the US, followed by France and Italy.

 Understanding this travel pattern was key to tracking and estimating the potential COVID-19 importations to Brazil during the 2020 pandemic.